MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/trello.md

 the card name is "Bug #5: Some great new idea!".

-The basic form of the placeholder is ```{{resource.field}}``` where resource is the name of the resource raising the event (workitem, build, and so on) and field is a field within the resource section of the event, like ID.
+The basic form of the placeholder is ```{{resource.field}}``` where resource is the name of the resource raising the event (work item, build, and so on) and field is a field within the resource section of the event, like ID.
 So, if the subscription is for a completed build, it might be something like